flutter/website/src/release/breaking-changes/routesettings-copywith-migration.md

 ## Summary

-`RouteSettings.copyWith` was removed, and existing apps needed to use the constructor to create a new `RouteSettings` instead.
+The `RouteSettings.copyWith` method is removed, and apps that use it need to use the constructor to create a new `RouteSettings` instance instead.

 ## Context